PolyMC/polymc.github.io/src/wiki/development/build-instructions.md

    - If the project builds successfully it will run and the Launcher window will pop up.

-**If this doesn't work for you, please let us know on our Discord sever, or Matrix Space.**
+**If this doesn't work for you, please let us know on our Discord sever.**

 ## Windows